kyarik/pre-router/README.md

 - `routes: Route[]` is an array with the definition of all routes.
 A `Route` object consists of the following properties:

   - `path?: string` The path for which this route will match.
 Path parameters, even with custom regular expressions, are supported.
-For example, `/profile`, `/post/:slug`, and `/@:username([a-z]+)` are all valid paths.
+For example, `/profile`, `/posts/:slug`, and `/@:username([a-z]+)` are all valid paths.
 If no `path` is specified, then this route will always match.
-This can be used for the `404` route.
+This can be used for the `404` route for example.
+When `pre-router` matches routes against a path, it stops at the first match on each level.
+So, if you have routes with overllaping paths, e.g., `/about` and `/:username`, place the route with the more specific path, i.e., `/about`, before the route the generic path, i.e., `/:username`.
-  - `preloadData?: (params: any) => any` is the function used to preload data for the route whenever it matches.
-This function is called with the route parameters and it should return the preloaded data in the form of a resource that the route component can attempt to read and if it's not loaded yet, the component suspends.
+  - `preloadData?: (params: Record<string, string>) => any` is the function used to preload data for the route whenever it matches.
+This function is called with the route parameters and it should return the preloaded data in the form of a resource that the route component can attempt to read and if it's not ready yet, the component suspends.
-  - `component: ComponentType` is the component to render for the route.
+  - `component: RouteComponent` is the component to render for the route.
 The component that is specified should be wrapped in `lazyComponent` so that it is code-split and it will start loading only when the route matches, in parallel with the data.
+(Remember that the component needs to be the `default` export when using `lazyComponent`.)
 This component will be passed the following props:
     - `params` The values of the dynamic parameters in the `path`, if any.
 For example, if `path` is `/post/:slug`, then `params` could be `{ slug: 'an-interesting-post' }`.
-    - `preloadedData` is the prelaoded data returned by `preloadData`.
-This prop is passed only when `preloadData` is specified for the route.
+    - `preloadedData` is the preloaded data returned by `preloadData`.
+If `preloadData` is not specified for a route, then `preloadedData` is `undefined`.
     - `children` Any matching child routes that should be rendered inside the parent route.
   - `fallback?: ComponentType` is the optional fallback component that will be shown while the component or data for the route are still loading.
   - `routes?: Route[]` any children routes of the current route.